 Branched Chain Amino Acids (BCAAs) are the backbone any amino acid drink, let alone any intra workout product.
-Intra Blast uses the research-backed 2:1:1 ratio of BCAAs, which means each serving 3.6g of Leucine, 1.8g of Isoleucine, and 1.8g of Valine.
+Intra Blast has recently revised the leucine content going from 3.6g up to 3.8g, while still keeping the same 1.8g of Isoleucine and 1.8g of Valine.

-This all totals up to an impressive 7.2g dose of BCAAs that will help stimulate muscle protein synthesis[1,2], speed recovery, and delay the onset of muscle soreness, also known as DOMS.[3,4]
+This all totals up to an impressive 7.4g dose of BCAAs that will help stimulate muscle protein synthesis[1,2], speed recovery, and delay the onset of muscle soreness, also known as DOMS.[3,4]

 Right off the bat, we’re on to a good start.
 This is about 50% more than what other products are delivering, but now come the EAAs:

 L-Lysine is an essential amino acid that plays a primary role in the body’s production of carnitine, which supports the conversion of fatty acids to energy and reduced cholesterol levels.

 More importantly, lysine is heavily involved in calcium absorption, building muscle protein, and recovery from injuries.[5,6]

 Threonine is alpha amino acid that’s used in the body’s production of proteins.
 More specifically, it’s needed for the biosynthesis of glycine and serine to stimulate muscle protein synthesis in the body.

 No doubt you’re aware of beta alanine’s reputation as a proven endurance and strength booster.
 In case you forgot why exactly, beta alanine bind to histidine in the muscle to raise carnosine concentrations in the muscle.